 In order to validate the effectiveness of the distributed integral action, we add a step disturbance on a system in the network.
-In Figure 3(a) the first state component is again showed.
-It is possible to see that synchronization is no longer achieved.
-The residual global synchronization error reaches a constant value in the limit when $t \to +\infty$ , which is equal to $e{\infty} = 5.8$ as depicted in Figure 3(b).
+In Fig. 3(a), the first state component is again shown.
+It is possible to see that the synchronization is no longer achieved.
+The residual global synchronization error reaches a constant value in the limit when $t \to +\infty$, which is equal to $e{\infty} = 5.8$, as depicted in Fig. 3(b).